Cartan structure equations and Levi-Civita connection in noncommutative geometry: Riemannian geometry

-\begin{theorem}[Levi-Civita connection] Let $H$ be a triangular Hopf algebra, $A$ a braided commutative $H$-module algebra, let the associated module in $\cat$ of braided derivations $\VV$ be finitely generated and projective and let $\g$ be a metric on $A$.
-There exists a unique torsion free metric compatible left connection $\std\in {}_A\Con(\Vect(A))$. \begin{proof} Uniqueness has been proven in Theorem \ref{LCU}.
-We are left to prove existence.
-In the previous lemma we have seen that $\kg\in {}_A\hom(\VV\oA\VV \otimes \VV,A)$; recalling the isomorphism $\sharp$ of Theorem \ref{Thmfgp123} (equation \eqref{iso1e2}) we have the isomorphism of modules in $\catm$,
+\begin{theorem}[Levi-Civita connection] Let $H$ be a triangular Hopf algebra, $A$ a braided commutative $H$-module algebra, let the associated module in $\cat$ of braided derivations $\VV$ be finitely generated and projective, $\OOm:={}^*\VV$ be the right dual module of one-forms and $\g\in\OOm\oA\OOm$ be a metric on $A$.
+There exists a unique torsion free metric compatible left connection $\std\in {}_A\Con(\Vect(A))$.